 What exactly is breathwork?

 The term “breathwork” encompasses many different modalities- from yoga, to shamanism, to sound meditation, to talk therapy.
-If you’ve seen this word and wondered, ‘‘what exactly is breathwork?”, we’re here to help.
+If you’ve seen this word more lately and wondered, ‘‘what exactly is breathwork?”, keep reading.

-Head + Heart: Please explain: what is breathwork?
+Head + Heart: Please explain what active breathwork actually is?

 Carmen Ganne: As your first line of nourishment, your breath is a direct path to a full system reset.